 About the Bays

-Because the bays are so shallow, and because they are poorly flushed by tidal movement, they are especially sensitive to environmental changes.
-Increases in pollutants, changes in salinity and fluctuations in water temperature, for example, can have dramatic effects on water quality and on the plants, fish, shellfish, and microscopic creatures that live in the bays.
+The Bays are shallow, with an average depth ranging from 3 to 8 feet.
+Because they are so shallow, and because they are poorly flushed by tidal movement, they are especially sensitive to environmental changes, including human activities and the climate.
+Increases in pollutants, changes in salinity, and fluctuations in water temperature, for example, can have dramatic effects on water quality and on the plants, fish, shellfish, and microscopic creatures that live in the bays.